kuujo/vertigo/README.md

 [loads its current context from the cluster](https://github.com/kuujo/vertigo/blob/master/core/src/main/java/net/kuujo/vertigo/component/impl/DefaultComponentCoordinator.java#L100) and watches its configuration key for changes.
 Once its definite context has been loaded, the component will open its input and output collectors.
-Finally, once the components input and outputs have been opened, the coordinator will set the component's status key in the cluster, indicating that the component has completed startup.
+Finally, once the component's input and output have been opened, the coordinator will set the component's status key in the cluster, indicating that the component has completed startup.
 However, even though the component has indicated to the network that it has completed startup, the component won't actually start [until